insight-media/canvi/README.md

 <script src="dist/canvi.js"></script>
 ```

-You can also use Canvi in webpack based projects using canvi-webpack.js with import.
+You can also import Canvi.

 ```
-import Canvi from 'dist/canvi-webpack';
+import Canvi from 'dist/canvi';
 ```

 ## Basic Usage